 around Houston (mostly to observe religious services in process)

 • A collaborative, capstone art and service project that enables SSQ’ers to

 leave a permanent legacy of their service, as well as a creative public

-).
-Rice University’s Boniuk Center is dedicated to nurturing tolerance among people of all and no faiths, especially youth, and to studying the conditions in which tolerance and intolerance flourish.
-MOCAH’s mission is to use public art and creativity as tools for educational enrichment, social awareness and community development.
+The first four SSQs have been co-sponsored by the Boniuk Institute for Religious Tolerance and the Museum of Cultural Arts Houston (MOCAH).
+Rice University’s Boniuk Institute is dedicated to nurturing tolerance among people of all and no faiths, especially youth, and to studying the conditions in which tolerance and intolerance flourish.
+MOCAH’s mission is to use public art and creativity as tools for educational enrichment, social awareness, and community development.

-“Our questers thus develop a keen appreciation of—perhaps even a reverence for—what makes a space sacred,” explains Boniuk executive director, Mike Pardee.
-But the learning for SSQers participating in the quest transcends increasing their religious, theological or architectural knowledge.
+“Our SSQ’ers thus develop a keen appreciation of—perhaps even a reverence for—what makes a space sacred,” explains Boniuk Institute associate director Mike Pardee.
+But the learning for SSQ’ers participating in the quest transcends merely increasing their religious, theological or architectural knowledge.

-It also produces some less tangible benefits—including fun, Pardee notes: “For the students return from their SSQ with entirely new eyes and cross-cultural understandings.
+It also produces some less tangible benefits—including fun and an expanded sense of community, Pardee notes.
+“For the students return from their SSQ with entirely new eyes and cross-cultural understandings.
 And they also build relationships and even forge some enduring friendships with people they probably wouldn’t otherwise have met.”

-for some comments by students who participated in the 2011 SSQ.
+for some comments by students who have participated in the first 3 SSQs.
 Photo albums of selected site visits and some brief video clips of SSQers in action are also available on: